Landmark Media Enterprises

-Landmark Media Enterprises, LLC (a spinoff of Landmark Communications, Inc.) is a privately held media company headquartered in Norfolk, Virginia specializing in newspaper publishing, Internet publishing and software.
+Landmark Media Enterprises, LLC (a spinoff of Landmark Communications, Inc.) is a privately held technology company headquartered in Norfolk, Virginia.

 History

+The Norfolk Landmark was established in 1873.
+It had various editors.
+K. C. Murray was one of them.
+He testified in suit against another paper for slander.
+Lucien D. Starke, a former state legislator, was one of its presidents.

 Norfolk Newspapers was founded in 1905 as a holding company for the newspaper properties of Samuel L. Slover, including the Norfolk Landmark.
 They included papers which would eventually become today's Virginian-Pilot.

 Frank Batten, Slover's nephew, took over the company in 1955, and changed its name to Norfolk-Portsmouth Newspapers Inc. in 1957 (reflecting the merger of the Norfolk Ledger-Dispatch and Portsmouth Star), then to Landmark Communications in 1967.
-It became Landmark Media Enterprises in 2008.
+Landmark Media Enterprises was spun off from Landmark Communications in 2008.
 Landmark is controlled by the Batten family.